cduvallet/phdchat-philosophies/docs/phdchat.md

 #### What's in it for me?

+In my PhD, I said yes to things that benefited me.

+_Learning new skills, making connections, building good favor: all of it counts!_

 #### Why am I doing what I'm doing?

-I say yes to things that benefited me.

-_Learning new skills, making connections, building good favor: all of it counts!_

 Note: just make sure you're not doing something for nothing! this talk is an example!
 I wanted to learn this new presentation style, and write down my reflections on strategies that worked for posterity.
 Examples: almlab website --> learned xml and css sort of, microbiome club --> got infinite favors from eric